x-ploration-of-mars/x-stack/README.md

 - ⚡️ **Fullstack framework: Qwik**
   - Enjoy the best DX imaginable with server actions/loaders, typescript server/client RPC calls, Valibot validation, Middlewares, Image optimization, etc.
   - Make your app performant right from the start thanks to built-in Resumability, Lazy-loading ($), Signals-based Reactivity, and Edge Deployment
-  - Use any library from other frameworks (React ✅; Svelte, Solid & Vue incoming)
+  - Use any library from other frameworks (React & Angular ✅; Svelte, Solid & Vue incoming)
 - ✨ **Components ~~library~~ collection: Shadcn/ui (TailwindCSS w/ headless components)**
-  > ⚠️ Since some shadcn components must be imported with qwikify$, this is the hardest piece to use with Qwik atm.
+  > ⚠️ Since some shadcn components must be rewritten natively or imported with qwikify$, this is a hard piece to use with Qwik atm.
 I have already started porting a few components and will spend most of my time on this before I can confidently release v1.
   - Own your components and create your own design system to match your own brand requirements
   - Copy/Paste UI templates to speed up your scaffolding
   - Customize your sections and components easily with Tailwind utility classes